hirrolot/datatype99/README.md

 ### Q: How does it work?

-A:

- - `datatype` expands to a tagged union accompanied with type hints and value constructors.
-This is the data layout of a sum type.
- - `match` expands to a switch statement.
+A: In short, `datatype` expands to a tagged union with value constructors; `match` expands to a switch statement.
 To generate all this stuff, [Metalang99] is used, a preprocessor metaprogramming library.

 More on it in [_Compiling Algebraic Data Types in Pure C99_].